Saving the‘Telephone Gap’ area in the Green Mountains

-• This misguided U.S. Forest Service project has repeatedly been flagged as one of the most egregious logging projects in the entire country by a coalition of national environmental organizations that includes the Sierra Club, EarthJustice, Standing Trees and the Center for Biological Diversity.
+• This misguided U.S. Forest Service project has repeatedly been flagged as one of the most egregious logging projects in the entire country by a national coalition of environmental organizations that includes the Sierra Club, Protect Ancient Forests, Environment America, EarthJustice, Standing Trees and the Center for Biological Diversity.

 • The former deputy chief of the U.S. Forest Service recently wrote an op-ed explaining why protecting mature and old-growth forests in New England is so critical right now.
 You can read his article here.